Training conversational audio models requires large, high-quality datasets, which are scarce at the time of writing.

 tts = TTS('tts_models/multilingual/multi-dataset/xtts_v2', gpu=True)

 To introduce speaker variability, eight distinct voices (four male, four female) were synthesized using recorded samples as inputs to generate latent representations.
-For each conversation transcript retrieved from the processed dataset, two distinct speaker voices were randomly selected from the available voice pool (voices directory).
+For each conversation transcript, two distinct speaker voices were randomly selected from the available voice pool.

-The generation process iterated through each utterance (line) in the conversation’s segments.
-Each turn was assigned to one of the two selected voices in an alternating fashion (j % 2).
-The tts.tts_to_file function generated a temporary WAV file (current.wav) for the utterance using the appropriate speaker voice (speaker_wav=v1 or speaker_wav=v2) and language set to English (language='en').
+The generation process iterates through each utterance in the conversation’s segments.
+Each turn is assigned to one of the two selected voices in an alternating fashion.
+The tts.tts_to_file function generates a temporary WAV file for the utterance using the appropriate speaker voice and language set to English.

-To create the dual-channel output, the pydub library was employed.
-Two AudioSegment objects (track_one, track_two) were initialized.
-As each utterance’s audio was generated, it was appended to the corresponding speaker’s track.
-Simultaneously, silence of equivalent duration was appended to the other speaker’s track using AudioSegment.silent().
-This ensured both tracks remained synchronized, representing the back-and-forth nature of the conversation with silence during the other speaker’s turn.
+To create the dual-channel output, two AudioSegment objects (track_one, track_two) are initialized.
+As each utterance’s audio is generated, it is appended to the corresponding speaker’s track.
+Simultaneously, silence of equivalent duration is appended to the other speaker’s track using AudioSegment.silent().
+This ensures both tracks remained synchronized, representing the back-and-forth nature of the conversation with silence during the other speaker’s turn.

 from os import listdir